Warm Pear Ginger Upside-Down Cake with Amaretto Whipped Cream

 • 1 tablespoon Amaretto liqueur

-1. To make the topping: Preheat the oven to 350 degrees F. Put the butter and brown sugar in the cake pan, and place it in the oven until melted and bubbly, about 10 minutes.
-Core the pears, and cut them into 1/4-inch-thick slices.
+3. In the meantime, core the pears, and cut them into 1/4-inch-thick slices.
 Remove the pan from the oven, stir to combine the butter and sugar, and arrange the pears on top of the mixture in a circular pattern.
 Sprinkle the candied ginger over the pears.

-2. To make the cake: Using an electric mixer fitted with a paddle attachment, cream the butter and sugar together on medium-high speed until light and fluffy, about 3 minutes.
+4. For the Cake: Using an electric mixer fitted with a paddle attachment, cream the butter and sugar together on medium-high speed until light and fluffy, about 3 minutes.
 Add the eggs and beat for another 30 seconds.

-5. To make the whipped cream: Using an electric mixer fitted with the whisk attachment, beat the cream on high speed until soft peaks form.
+7. For the Amaretto Whipped Cream: Using an electric mixer fitted with the whisk attachment, beat the cream on high speed until soft peaks form.
 Beat in the powdered sugar and Amaretto.
 Serve the cake, slightly warm, with the whipped cream alongside.

 Denise: Yes, it’s in liquor stores around Nashville for about $10 per canister.
 It comes in amaretto, cinnamon, macadamia and orange.
 My sister gave me mine for Christmas, so I’ll see where she bought it and get back to you.